Photo credits: - pierre bouyer

 Photo credits: – clay banks

-After an hour and 15 minutes ride west of NYC, the Delaware River serves as the biggest hook for classic summertime fun such as boating, kayaking, and tubing.
+An hour and 15 minutes west of NYC, the Delaware River offers classic summertime fun like boating, kayaking, and tubing.
+This major US waterway flows through five states, providing fresh water to millions and hosting abundant wildlife.

-Families with kids strut down the shore to check out bustling seasonal parks like Spruce Street Harbor Park and Independence Blue Cross RiverRink.
+In Philadelphia, the waterfront buzzes with activity.
+Families flock to seasonal parks like Spruce Street Harbor Park and Independence Blue Cross RiverRink.

 Go Kayaking And Tubing Down Delaware